SidhaarthShree07/SarvajnaGPT/README.md

    - You can run the shown `ollama pull <model>` command manually in PowerShell
 - Responses look odd
    - Try a different model from the selector, or adjust your tags to refine context
+- Word selection isn’t detected or pastes don’t appear
+   - Ensure selection monitoring is enabled in the Power Mode UI and allow clipboard permissions in the browser when prompted
+   - Reselect text in Word and press Ctrl+C once; then retry your request
+   - The app copies the enhanced snippet to your clipboard—switch to Word and press Ctrl+V to replace the selection manually

 ## Why SarvajñaGPT vs. other local AI options?